rob-picard-teleport/teleport/rfd/0208-selinux-policy.md

 and `semodule` to compile and install the module.
 Directories and files that Teleport SSH requires will be created if they do not exist after the module is installed, so that they can be labeled correctly.
 If necessary files do not have the correct SELinux labels Teleport SSH will not be able to function properly.
+If `teleport-update` is unable to install the module, it will rollback to the module that was previously installed, if any.

 `teleport-update` will only manage the official Teleport SELinux module.
 Modules created by users or third parties will not be inspected or modified.
 If an SELinux module installed that shares a name with the official Teleport SELinux module it will be assumed to be a version of